Attendance and Punctuality

 - Meeting relatives from/taking relatives to the airport

 What to do if your child needs to be absent from school

-- You must telephone school before 9am to inform us of the reason for your child’s absence.
-There is a voicemail service available using option 1 after dialling the main school number 01785 333400.
+- You must report your child's absence on the Studybugs app before 9am to inform us of the reason for your child’s absence.

-- It is then your duty and responsibility to call the school on each subsequent day of absence, unless your child has been advised by their doctor or their reason for absence falls under a specified exclusion period (which school will discuss with you).
+- It is then your duty and responsibility to report your child's absence on each subsequent day of absence, unless your child has been advised by their doctor or their reason for absence falls under a specified exclusion period (which school will discuss with you).

 - Parents are expected to make arrangements for medical and dental appointments outside of school hours, unless this is an emergency or a hospital appointment that would be difficult to change.